The Opioid epidemic has been getting worse as Fentanyl deaths continue to soar. In 2016 alone, 42,000 persons died from Opioid overdose.

 For those that might be unfamiliar, Opioids are one of the most powerful painkillers on the market, used to soothe extreme pain.
 Examples of Opioids include Oxycontin, it is also available through synthetic form by way of Fentanyl.
 The illegal drug heroin is also an Opioid.

 Behind the smiles, behind the spoken words of I am doing OK, there are people among us who are hurting.
 We hide behind a mask, pretending to the world that everything is OK, but are we truly?
 In a desire to escape reality, many turn to substance abuse to escape their problems if only just for a little while.
+We can’t fight our addictions alone, try praying some of the above scriptures on self-control as you turn to God for help.

 On Pills and Needles tells the heart wrenching story of a family battling with their son through Opioid addiction.
 Eight years of showing continuous love even after relapse after relapse.
 While I hoped to gather a christian perspective on Opioid addiction, this turned out to be just the authors story of dealing with addiction within his family.
 I also felt the story line lacked a complete resolution.